ElvisWang2010/WROFE-2025/README.md

 | Raspberry Pi Fan | [`GeeekPi Fan`](https://www.amazon.ca/dp/B07C9H9LJN?psc=1&ref=ppx_yo2ov_dt_b_product_details) | $19 |
 | ON OFF Switch | [`DaierTek Switch`](https://a.co/d/05vnrpJD) | $13 |

-## Mechanical Design
+## Component Structure
 ### Chassis
-We used the non pre-built ACXWA CD chassis, an extendable 1/28-1/24 scale rc car.
+We used a non-prebuilt ACXWA CD chassis, originally designed to support adjustable lengths.
+However, our redesign of the component connecting the front and rear sections restrictes the ability to change lengths.
+As a result, the final design is fixed to a single size (1/24 scale).

 #### Pros
-- Cheap
+- Very cost effective
 - Comes with a motor stand
 - Large turning angle
 #### Cons